mzae/my-portfolio/_labs/configuring-securing-acr-aks.md

 ---
-title: "Configuring and Securing Azure Container Registry (ACR) and Azure Kubernetes Service (AKS)"
+title: "Full Lab: Configuring and Securing Azure Container Registry (ACR) and Azure Kubernetes Service (AKS)"
 layout: lab
-permalink: /labs/configuring-securing-acr-aks/
+permalink: /labs/full-acr-aks-walkthrough/
 author: Daniel Wanjama
 date: 2025-09-17
 ---

 ## Introduction

-This lab provides a complete walkthrough of deploying and securing containerized workloads using **Azure Container Registry (ACR)** and **Azure Kubernetes Service (AKS)**.
-It covers image creation, secure registry access, AKS deployment, role assignments, service exposure, and validation steps.
-Screenshots are included to document the full lifecycle of the solution.
+This lab was completed as part of the Microsoft ADC Cybersecurity Skilling Program.
+It focuses on configuring and securing Azure Container Registry (ACR) and Azure Kubernetes Service (AKS).
+The goal was to gain hands-on experience deploying containerized applications in Azure, managing access controls, and applying cloud-native security practices.

 ---